pompeybug/website/src/content/articles/2013-05-03-cyclenation-agm-birmingham-27-april-2013.md

 ---
+layout: layouts/article.njk

-title: 'Cyclenation AGM, Birmingham 27 April 2013.'
+title: Cyclenation AGM, Birmingham 27 April 2013
 id: 3656
 tags:
-  - Campaigns
+  - campaigns
-date: 2013-05-03 23:58:57
+date: 2013-05-03
-todo:
-  - Articles on this site are being migrated to a new format.
-  - <b>This page</b> has been automatically migrated, but requires a manual check-&amp;-tune to ensure the format and links all work as expected.
-  - This message will remain on this page until it has been checked.
 ---

 The Annual General Meeting in Birmingham was attended by Jayne Rodgers and John Holland who represented Portsmouth Cycle Forum.
 Cyclenation is the federation of cycle campaign groups across the UK.

-**Cyclenation achievements 2012 - 2013.**
+## Cyclenation achievements 2012 - 2013.

 *   Cyclenation kept the UK Cycling Alliance, UKCA, together when it was in danger of falling apart.
 Without this, the co-ordinated approach that led to the Parliamentary Enquiry would not have been possible.
 For the time in many years the national cycling organisations are speaking with one voice.
 *   Another successful Bike Week was held with a link up with Samsung.
 The 2013 event runs from 15 to 23 June.